Black Falcon (diamond)

 The Black Falcon is the largest cut natural diamond in the world, sculpted into the shape of a falcon's head.
-Weighing 612.34 carats, it was cut from a 887.22-carat rough stone discovered in Guinea in 2008.
-The diamond was meticulously crafted over seven years by Belgian diamond cutter Peter Herbosch using specialized laser and grinding technology.
-The work combines artistic sculpture with diamond cutting and is certified by the Gemological Institute of America (GIA Certificate 6217306052) as the largest cut diamond on record.
-The Black Falcon's estimated value is around 12-15 million euro.
+Weighing 612.34 carats, it was fashioned from an 887.22-carat rough black diamond discovered in Guinea in 2008.
+The stone was processed over a period of seven years by Belgian diamond cutter Peter Herbosch using own produced laser and grinding systems.

+The finished piece was certified by the Gemological Institute of America as the largest cut diamond ever recorded, its 612 carats surpassing the previous recordholder The Enigma at 555 carats.
+The Black Falcon has an estimated market value between €12 million and €15 million.